findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 locality](https://www.youtube.com/watch?v=bmZNaUcwBt4&t=1626s) is hidden from the programmer, leading to poor performance, e.g., cache misses.

-But nothing comes for free – you need to know what you’re doing.
+But nothing comes for free—you need to know what you’re doing.
 Go’s compiler analyzes your code and, without your help, can decide if a variable is *escaping* from its scope and needs to be moved from a stack to the heap.